How to Prepare a Home for Hospice

 Caregiver Preparation

 Despite the fact that hospice services are being provided in the home, it is important to consider whether the home environment will be conducive for caregivers to assist a patient.
-Of course, one is not expected to make a home into a hospital room; it should be set up in a way that it is easy for caregivers to do their work while also being a safe environment for the patient to use as well.
-The following tips are some of the basics a person should consider when preparing a home for hospice.
+While it is not expected to make a home into a hospital room; it should be set up in a way that it is easy for caregivers to do their work while also being a safe environment for the patient to use as well.
+Here are some things to consider when preparing a home for hospice.

 Make The Home Accessible to Both Patient and Caregiver

-One can think of a hospice patient’s home as a workspace and a place for comfort.
-Accordingly, just as is the case in a hospital or long-term care facility, living areas will need to be safe and accessible for both the patient and caregiver.
-In this sense, a home should have ample space to move and for the patient to walk around the house safely.
-In many cases, a patient may need assistance walking.
-Therefore, the home should be free of hazards in the walkways and, if needed, have grab bars and other mobility assistance devices to prevent falls.
+Think of a hospice patient’s home as both a workspace and a place for comfort.
+Accordingly, just as is the case in a hospital or long-term care facility, living areas will need to be safe and accessible for both the patient and the caregiver.
+A home should have ample space to move and for the patient to walk around the house safely.
+Walkways should be free of hazards and, if needed, have grab bars and other mobility assistance devices to prevent falls.
 Special consideration should be given to the bathroom, which can be a hazard, particularly if a patient has difficulty moving unassisted and performing activities of daily living (ADLs).
+In addition, make sure medical equipment that may be needed is in an easy-to-access area for the caregiver.

 Find a Suitable Place For a Bed

 For patients who will spend a majority of their time in bed, it is important to find an accessible and comfortable area for the bed to be placed.
-If a patient is having difficulty getting in and out of a regular bed, a hospital bed can provide a safer and easier way for a patient to receive care, and it can also remove barriers to make assisting with dressing and making up the bed a lot easier.
+If a patient is having difficulty getting in and out of a regular bed, a hospital bed can provide a safer and easier way for a patient to receive care.
+It can also make assisting with dressing and making up the bed a lot easier.

 Patient Comfort

 The guiding principle that underlies hospice care rests in providing patients with comfort during a terminal illness.
-Therefore, the home environment should be set up so that the patient’s surroundings are as comfortable as possible.
-One should consider the fact that even though hospice services are being delivered in the home, the home environment should try to be a balance of a caregiving environment and the normal home surroundings a patient is accustomed to.
-In many ways, this is a balancing act in which the needs of caregivers to provide a safe and workable environment is balanced against the need for a soothing and comfortable environment.
+The home environment should be set up so that the patient’s surroundings are as comfortable as possible.
+In many ways, this is a balancing act in which the need for caregivers to provide a safe and workable environment is balanced against the need for a soothing and comfortable environment.

 Lighting, Sound, and Temperature